Extending free actions of finite groups on unoriented surfaces: The unoriented Bogomolov multiplier

-With the use of \cite{gap}, we can show that the three generators of the first integer homology are the image of two subgroups isomorphic $\ZZ_4$ and one $\ZZ_8$.
-In addition, we show that the image of the second integer homology of every proper subgroup is trivial.
-Therefore, the generator \eqref{nogen} is not trivial in the unoriented Bogomolov multiplier $B_0(\ZZ_8\rtimes Q_8;\ZZ_2)$. \end{example}
+Using \cite{gap}, one can verify that the first integral homology are the image of two subgroups isomorphic to $\ZZ_4$ and one $\ZZ_8$.
+Moreover, the image of the second integral homology of every proper subgroup is trivial.
+Consequently, the class \eqref{nogen} remains nontrivial in the unoriented Bogomolov multiplier $B_0(\ZZ_8\rtimes Q_8;\ZZ_2)$.
+The reader may observe that, by applying the isomorphism \eqref{inme} and that $B_0(G)$ is an elementary abelian 2-group, one immediately concludes that the unoriented Bogomolov multiplier is nontrivial. \end{example}

+During the preparation of this work the authors used the AI deepseek in order to revise the English grammar and style of the article.
+After using this AI deepseek, the authors reviewed and edited the content as needed and take full responsibility for the content of the published article.